 Tours to Tikal National Park from Chaa Creek include a lovely 2 ½ hour drive through rural Guatemala with knowledgeable guides on hand to point out interests and make history come alive.

-Full day and overnight tours are available to give visitors a well-rounded, in-depth experience of this fascinating, enigmatic culture.
+Full day tours are available to give visitors a well-rounded, in-depth experience of this fascinating, enigmatic culture.

 Daily at 7:00 am